Professor Simeon Wiehler

-Simeon Wiehler has been invited by the Foundation for the Promotion of Cooperation in Teaching and Research with Partner Institutions, JGU Mainz, to take up a research fellowship.
+Simeon Wiehler has been invited by the Foundation for the Promotion of Cooperation in Teaching and Research with Partner Institutions, JGU Mainz, to take up a research fellowship in June 2017.

-Simeon Wiehler is Dean of the School of Social, Political and Administrative Sciences at the University of Rwanda.
+Simeon Wiehler is Professor of Sociology and Dean of the School of Social, Political and Administrative Sciences (College of Arts and Social Sciences) at the University of Rwanda.
 He is the proud father of three boisterous sons, editor of The Rwanda Journal Social Sciences Series and lectures in social statistics, research methods, sociological theories and critical sociology at the University of Rwanda’s Huye Campus.
 His research interests range from the theory-driven analysis of delocalization in Africa (the cascading social impact of rapid cultural change), to the implications of gendered land rights on GBV and intra-household disputes, street child policy in Rwanda, Uganda and the East African region, to the challenges of introducing non-traditional agricultural and horticultural crops to small-holder farmers.
 Simeon received his PhD in Development Sociology from Cornell University in New York, USA, and has worked in Africa as a NGO volunteer, technical advisor, consultant and educator since 1983.

 Pedzisai Maedza is a Canon Collins Scholar reading for a PhD in Performance Studies at the University of Cape Town, South Africa, supported by the Social Science Research Council’s Next Generation Social Sciences in Africa Fellowship, with funds provided by the Carnegie Corporation of New York.
 His research stay at the Department of Anthropology and African Studies, Johannes Gutenberg University, Mainz, is hosted by Prof. Dr. Carola Lentz on a DAAD Doctoral Fellowship from October 1, 2016 until July 31, 2017 and a scholarship from the Sulzmann Foundation from August 1, 2017 till December 31, 2017.